derrod/legendary/README.md

 When using the prebuilt Windows executables of version 0.20.14 or higher this should open a new window with the Epic Login.

 Otherwise, authentication is a little finicky since we have to go through the Epic website and manually copy a code.
-The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code ("sid"), just copy the code into the terminal and hit enter.
+The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code ("authorizationCode"), just copy the code into the terminal and hit enter.

 Alternatively you can use the `--import` flag to import the authentication from the Epic Games Launcher (manually specifying the used WINE prefix may be required on Linux).
 Note that this will log you out of the Epic Launcher.